Collective-work/Automated-release-notes/README.md

 - **Bug** - for bugs that we fixed
 - **Misc** - for anything unrelated to the 3 classes above

 4. I copy/paste the generated result in slack, modify 2-3 things (of course some things are not in the right place) and add pictures and ping the right people so they see the feature release (hard for GPT to know this 😜)
 5. Hit send and collect emojis on slack (but I'm an imposter of course, the engineers did all the hard work)

 ## Make it work

-- Requires `node` and `pnpm`
+- Requires `node` and `pnpm` (or `npm`)
-- Install dependencies (`linear sdk` and `openai` at the moment) by doing
+- Install dependencies (`linear sdk` and `openai` at the moment + dev dependencies for `typescript`) by doing

 ```
 pnpm install